ojusave/zoom_adk_s2s/README.md

    ```bash
    adk web
    ```
-   This command will launch the ADK web UI in your browser, allowing you to interactively test your agent.
+   This command will launch the ADK web UI in your browser at `http://localhost:8000`, allowing you to interactively test your agent.

 3. **Use the ADK Web UI:**
    - Select your agent.
    - Enter natural language prompts (e.g., "Create a meeting tomorrow at 2pm").
    - Observe and validate the agent's responses.
-   - Test various scenarios, edge cases, and error handling.

 4. **Review logs and analytics in the web UI.**